iojohnso/CoderDojo-web-development/Lessons/07-Forms/README.md

 	}
 	</script>

-The script tags (&lt;script&gt; and &lt;/script&gt;) allow us to put code in another language directly into our html page.
+The script tags (`<script>` and `</script>`) allow us to put code in another language directly into our html page.
 That's about all the further we will go in learning about this for right now.
 This code knows how to get our input names from our other page when the submit button is clicked.

 Now, after the script, write the following code: